-Admission to both houses is assessed according to need.
-Equal & fair access is offered to all eligible older people regardless of gender, family or financial circumstances - some residents are self-funded whereas others are state funded, race, colour, religion or sexual orientation.

-The Society's policy is to provide all residents with support, stimulation and encouragement to an appropriate level for their individual needs
+Admission to Chirnside House is assessed according to need.
+Equal & fair access is offered to all eligible older people regardless of gender, family, race, colour, religion, sexual orientation or financial circumstances - some residents are self-funded whereas others are state funded.
+The Society's policy is to provide all residents with support, stimulation and encouragement to an appropriate level for their individual needs.

-Residents are encouraged to follow their individual religious beliefs, should they wish to do so, and visiting clergy from various denominations visit individual residents at both houses
+Residents are encouraged to follow their individual religious beliefs, should they wish to do so, and visiting clergy from various denominations visit individual residents at both houses as well as holding corporate acts of worship.

-Various activities are arranged at both houses in consultation with the residents.
-However, participation is a matter of individual choice
+Various activities & outings are arranged in consultation with the residents.
+However, participation is a matter of individual choice.

-Residents at both houses raise money for charitable causes The choice of charities to benefit from these money raising activities is decided by the residents
+Residents raise money for charitable causes.
+The choice of charities to benefit from these money raising activities is decided by the residents.